-They range from low skilled (manual labor at construction site), to semi-skilled (handling machine tools), to highly skilled (precision carving, handling complex machinery) human resources – depending on the type of project.
+Skill needs range from low skilled (manual labor at construction site), to semi-skilled (handling machine tools), to highly skilled (precision carving, handling complex machinery) – depending on the type of project.

-Irrespective of the skill-set needs, getting the right people is always governed by supply-and-demand situation in the organization, or outside in the industry.
+Irrespective of the skillset needs, the success in getting right people is governed by supply-and-demand situation in the organization, or outside in the industry.

-In short, the Human Resource Plan contains list of type of people you need on the project, their skills, roles and responsibilities, reporting hierarchy, the duration that they need for, resource ramp up plan, resource utilization across different phases of the project, their training needs, and release criteria.
+In short, the Resource management plan contains list of type of people needs and physical resource needs.
+For people – their skills, roles and responsibilities, reporting hierarchy, the duration that they need for, resource ramp up plan, resource utilization across different phases of the project, their training needs, and release criteria.
 The last few aspects common for physical resources as well.

 You can use templates human resource management plan template, staff management plan template, or similar documents from other similar projects – and get a head-start on coming up with an effective human resource plan.
 You can also use assets such as standard descriptions for roles and organization structure.